 The foremost benefit of Yoast is to generate your XML sitemap is that it updates automatically.

 No worries.
-Their many third-party generator tools like XML-Sitemaps.com, which you can use.
+There are many third-party generator tools like XML-Sitemaps.com, which you can use.
 These will generate an XML file that you can use as your sitemap.

-Read More: Why Digital Marketing is Important for Small Business
+Also Read: Why Digital Marketing is Important for Small Businesses

 One of the cool things about using a sitemap is that it gives you a ballpark estimate of: